HomerReid/scuff-em/doc/docs/examples/SiO2Spheres/SiO2Spheres.md

-The [[gmsh]] geometry file [`Sphere.geo`](Sphere.geo) describes a sphere of radius 1 micron; it may be meshed to generate coarse and fine surface as follows:
+The [[gmsh]] geometry file [`Sphere.geo`](Sphere.geo) describes a sphere of radius 1 micron; it may be meshed to generate coarse and fine surface meshes as follows:

 ````bash
 % gmsh -2 -clscale 1 Sphere.geo